London Living Costs Advice for Expatriates

 Medical Insurance for Expatriates

 Moving to London should be an exciting experience, not a daunting one.
 We at Healthcare International want to help to make it the best transition possible so you can love our city just as much as we do.
-If you have taken out healthcare from us for your trip, one of our friendly staff is just a call away and ready to help you.
+If you have taken out medical insurance from us for your trip, one of our friendly staff is just a call away and ready to help you.

 If you haven’t yet taken out healthcare to cover your trip to the UK it is important that you do.
 Visit the healthcare page on our website here for more information on the services we provide or call one of our London based sales staff on +44 (0)207 590 8800